 Arthritis in the feet and ankles can cause pain, stiffness, and swelling.
-Prairie Orthopaedics offers both surgical and nonsurgical treatment of arthritis in the lower extremities to relieve pain and make performing tasks on your feet easier.
+Although incurable, Prairie Orthopaedics offers both surgical and nonsurgical treatment of arthritis in the lower extremities to relieve and manage pain and help patients lead an active, fulfilling life.

 Total Ankle Replacement